How to Become an Elevator Mechanic in 2024 – A Complete Guide

 Have you decided to pursue a career path in the elevator industry?
 Elevator mechanics are entrusted with a lot of responsibility, ensuring that millions of people make it safely to their floor every day.

-To ensure that only the most qualified people are carrying out this important work, to become an elevator mechanic you will need to complete a 4-year apprenticeship conducted by the NEIEP (National Elevator Industry Education Program) and take the EIAT (Elevator Industry Aptitude Test) that requires focused preparation and practice.
+In order to become an elevator mechanic you will need to complete a 4-year apprenticeship conducted by the NEIEP (National Elevator Industry Education Program) and take the EIAT (Elevator Industry Aptitude Test) which requires focused preparation and practice.

 -Or scroll down for the information required to become an elevator mechanic-